Do you use self-service BI? No? Think again…

 - You can tell a data story with Power BI publish to web, and reach millions of users on any device, in any place.

 Overall, the new features of Power BI seem to be very useful and helpful for pumping up the adoption rate of self-service BI across the organizations.

 Sold out on the benefits of a self-service BI solution but hesitant to start?
-No worries, we can help you get started on this journey with Power BI dashboards using your own data at no cost.
+No worries, we can help you get started on this journey with Power BI dashboards using your own business data.